YouROK/TorrServer/README.md

 ### Installation

 Download the application for the required platform in the [releases](https://github.com/YouROK/TorrServer/releases) page.
-After installation, open the link <http://127.0.0.1:8090> in the browser.'
+After installation, open the link <http://127.0.0.1:8090> in the browser.

 #### Windows